noswagorg/noswag/index.md

 * Most of it is thrown away.
 * It has very little value.
 * Usually doesn’t have the desired impact (marketing).
+* Most people don't care for it.
+* The obvious environmental impact.
+* It's a waste, and a sign of a society that's not sufficiently concerned about its waste.
+* Whilst some people will argue about job creation ... manufacturing already produces enough to survive a world without swag!

 # The war on Swag